pustotnik/playground/fwcmatch/README.md

 - column 'CPU' means sum of time from all used CPUs.

 ## Some observations
+All next observations are actual only for **these** benchmarks on **this** system.
+On different OS/hardware/implementation the results can be different.

 - C++ iostream can work a little bit faster then C fgets.
 - FNMatch works a little bit slower than MyWildcardMatch just because fnmatch requires C string terminated with '\0' and I had to make copy of each file